boyleninc/discord-bots/CandyBot/README.md

 #### v1.3

 - Added Changelog
+- Added 'Clean Commands'
-- Added 'Clean Commands'.
-Commands that are 'clean' are automatically deleted when typed by a user
+	- Commands that are 'clean' are automatically deleted when typed by a user
-- Added custom command prefixes (e.g. .pick, /pick, !pick)
+- Added custom command prefixes
+	- e.g. .pick, /pick, !pick
 - Bug Fixes
 - Code Cleanup

 #### v1.2

+- Added Spam Protection
-- Added Spam Protection.
-A user cannot cause candy to spawn if noone else has been active in the text channel since the last candy proc
+	- A user cannot cause candy to spawn if no-one else has been active in the text channel since the last candy spawn
 - Bug Fixes

 #### v1.1